-The other day I noticed that the bananas had ripened beyond the point of eating fresh so instead of making plain old banana bread I decided to add a bit of pineapple to the mix.
+The other day I noticed that the bananas had ripened beyond the point of eating fresh so instead of making plain old banana bread I decided to add a bit of pineapple to the mix and banana pineapple bread.
 This recipe turned out so moist and delicious.
 I hate to admit this but it was gone in just two days.
 I’m not suppose to have yummy goodness like this, but my resistance was low and I couldn’t stop myself.

 I just have to show off how perfect this bread turned out.
 I’m convinced this is due to my new Maytag oven.
 Normally, my banana bread would be burned on the bottom and not cooked in the middle.
 This one though, this one turned out absolutely perfect!